Slaymish/my-digital-garden/src/site/notes/SWEN221/SWEN Testing.md

 ***

-# How does JUnit work
+# How Does JUnit Work

 - The main method is inside the Junit library
-- Recieves the name of the test class/classes in input
+- Receives the name of the test class/classes in input
 - Their old main class runs our code
 	- [[SWEN221/SWEN Time Travelling\|time travelling]]!